ziv-language/ziv/CONTRIBUTING.md

 <!--
-Part of the Ziv Programming Language, under the Apache License v2.0.
-See /LICENSE for license details.
+Part of the Ziv Programming Language, under the Apache License v2.0 with LLVM See /LICENSE for license details.
-SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->
--->

 # Contributing to Ziv